What are DDoS attacks and why do they happen?

 In short, a DDoS or Denial-of-service attack is a large scale of fake traffic that is sent to a website in an attempt to weaken its host server until it fails to work properly.

 The most common reasons for DDoS attacks are:

 Your competitor wants to attack your website to harm your business and prevent you from making sales and serving your customers

 Hackers may attack your website to extract important personal and business data

 An attack targeting one or many other businesses with the same IP.
 Since Shared Hosting plans include an IP that is shared with other people, you will be affected if you’re on the same server

 How to spot and prevent DDoS attacks?

 A good indication of a possible DDoS attack is a sudden increase in the number of requests.
-You can check it in your Order Usage section under the Total Requests tab:
+You can check it in your Access Logs section under the Analytics tab:

-If you see an exponentially growing amount of requests, and you weren’t expecting that much traffic, it’s highly recommended to change your Cloudflare Security level to Under Attack Mode.
+If you see an exponentially growing amount of unexpected requests, and you are using Cloudflare, it’s highly recommended to change your Cloudflare Security level to Under Attack mode.
 This will ensure that the majority of these fake requests will be rejected by Cloudflare.

 However, sometimes DDoS attacks can be so big, that we are forced to null route your hosting IP, which deems all websites on this server unavailable.
 Usually, DDoS attacks last no longer than just a few hours.
 In case you don’t want to wait until your IP becomes available again, you can consider a server transfer.

 You can perform a server transfer once per month